 - Retired Badass: Adeline, after having two sons.
 But she still knows how to dispose of a terrorist gang.

 - Screw the Rules, I'm Doing What's Right!: When Wintergreen was captured by the Vietcong, Slade asked the military to take him again: he was sure that he would be able to rescue Wintergreen, even if he had to make the mission alone.
 He was rejected.
 So he created the "Deathstroke" persona, headed to the Vietcong, and rescued Wintergreen all by himself.

 - See also the Military Maverick entry for Wintergreen, who was in the military at the time of his own incident.

-- Selective Obliviousness: Changeling will always believe that Terra was a Reverse Mole or that she was being controlled by Slade, despite all the evidence of the contrary, including Terra's own explicit remarks.
+- Changeling will always believe that Terra was a mole or that she was being controlled by Slade, despite all the evidence of the contrary, including Terra's own explicit remarks.

 - Cyborg, on the other hand, is not so naive.
-When they were all captured and Deathstroke announced that Terra aided him, he believed it immediately: now all fell into place.
+When they're all captured and Deathstroke announces that Terra aided him, he believes it immediately: now it all fell into place.

-- Super Window Jump: Deathstroke made one on Robin's house, to make the eveal that he knows his secret identity much more dramatic.
+- Super Window Jump: Deathstroke made one on Dick Grayson's apartment, to make the reveal that he knows his secret identity much more dramatic.